rakeshbhatia/notes/index.md

   <h1><center><b>Python • Data Science • Machine Learning</b></center></h1>
   <h1><center><b>Technical Notes</b></center></h1>

   <p>Hello!
-I'm Rakesh Bhatia, a freelance Python programmer who specializes in web scraping and data extraction.
+I'm Rakesh Bhatia, the data science mercenary.
 Welcome to my portfolio.
-I enjoy searching for hidden truths in data, which inspired me to create this website with a variety of technical notes and projects on python, data science, machine learning, and more.
+I'm a freelance Python programmer who specializes in web scraping and data extraction.
+My passion for working with data inspired me to create this website with a variety of technical notes and projects on python, data science, machine learning, and more.
 Check out all of my posts below!</p>

-  <p><a href="https://www.upwork.com/freelancers/~015f20466c7a223af3">Upwork profile</a></p>
-  <p><a href="https://www.linkedin.com/in/rakeshbhatia87/">LinkedIn profile</a></p>

   <h3><b>Python</b></h3>
   <ul>